kata-containers/kata-containers/virtcontainers/README.md

 ## virtcontainers and Kubernetes CRI

-`virtcontainers`'s API is loosely inspired by the Kubernetes [CRI][cri] because we believe it provides the right level of abstractions for containerized pods.
+`virtcontainers`'s API is loosely inspired by the Kubernetes [CRI][cri] because we believe it provides the right level of abstractions for containerized sandboxes.
 However, despite the API similarities between the two projects, the goal of `virtcontainers` is _not_ to build a CRI implementation, but instead to provide a generic, runtime-specification agnostic, hardware-virtualized containers